 Minimizes Urinary Tract Infections

-This tells you the percent of residents who sustained a urinary tract infection.
-UTI's are considered to be a barometer of the quality of nursing care at a nursing home.
-UTI's are often associated with worse hygiene protocols.
-Nevertheless, this metric may also be skewed for some nursing homes due to varying reporting standards for urinary tract infections.
+This tells you the percent of residents that suffered from a urinary tract infection.
+Urinary tract infections are considered to be a barometer of the quality of nursing care at a nursing home.
+UTI's are often linked to lower quality nursing care.
+Nevertheless, this metric may also be skewed for certain facilities due to varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication